Jeff Shell: Personal life

-Shell is married to Laura Fay Shell.
-Laura previously worked for Los Angeles County Supervisor Zev Yaroslavsky as his planning deputy until 2005.
+Shell is married to Laura Fay Shell, who worked for Los Angeles County Supervisor Zev Yaroslavsky as his planning deputy until 2005.
 His sister is Dana Shell Smith, and his brother is Dan Shell of IMG College.

 In 2015, he was awarded the Dorothy and Sherrill C. Corwin Human Relations Award by the American Jewish Committee.
 Shell is a 2010 inductee into the Southern California Jewish Sports Hall of Fame.

-In January 2019, Shell, along with Cindy Crawford, her husband Rande Gerber, Mike Meldman, and Jay Sures, announced they would purchase the Beverly Hills deli, Nate 'n Al, to keep its doors open after three generations of family ownership.
+In January 2019, Shell, along with Cindy Crawford, her husband Rande Gerber, Michael Meldman, and Jay Sures, announced they would purchase the Beverly Hills deli, Nate 'n Al, to keep its doors open after three generations of family ownership.